 Griffith University is currently implementing a staged and considered return of on-campus activities, in line with government and health guidelines.

-This website is being reviewed daily and will include the latest information for students and staff on any impact on University operations.
+This website is being reviewed regularly and will include the latest information for students and staff on any impact on University operations.

 In line with relaxed restrictions, Griffith is implementing a staged and considered return of on-campus activities.